 Is VG10 Good For Knives?

 Yes!
-And it has gained extensive popularity in kitchen knives for its excellent rust resistance and edge retention.
+And it has gained extensive popularity among kitchen knives for its excellent rust resistance and edge retention.
 Most users love it for its machinability, and the ideal chemical balance ensures the blade is durable with minimal maintenance needs.

 Spyderco Dragonfly Signature Folding Knife

 For this price, you get the best VG10 steel in a compactly designed lightweight knife.
-The Spyderco Dragonfly is the perfect EDC knife that comes sharp right out of the box and optimized to cut despite the modest size.
+The Spyderco Dragonfly is the perfect EDC knife that comes sharp right out of the box and is optimized to cut despite the modest size.

 - Small and easy to carry around

 - Some users have complained of lock looseness after a period of use